b1rdmania/launch-layer-mvp-propulsion-dex/docs/step-by-step-guide.md

 # 📖 Step-by-Step Guide: Participating in a Launch

 Ready to get involved in a Launch Layer token sale?
-Here's what you need to do:
+Here's a clear guide to what you need to do:

-1.  **Stay Informed & Check Eligibility:**
+1.  **📢 Stay Informed & Check Eligibility:**
-    *   Follow the project's announcements for sale dates, times, and token details.
+    *   Follow the project's official announcements for sale dates, times, token details, and specific participation instructions.
-    *   Carefully review the eligibility criteria.
-Some sales might have whitelist spots or specific requirements.
+    *   Carefully review any eligibility criteria.
+Some sales might have whitelist spots, require holding specific NFTs, or have other conditions.
     *   All official sale information will be available on the Launch Layer interface for that specific launch.

-2.  **Connect Your Wallet:**
+2.  **🔗 Connect Your Wallet:**
-    *   On the day of the sale, navigate to the project's launch page on Launch Layer.
+    *   On the day of the sale, navigate to the project's unique launch page on Launch Layer.
-    *   Connect your Sonic-compatible wallet (e.g., MetaMask configured for Sonic).
+    *   Connect your Sonic-compatible wallet (e.g., MetaMask properly configured for the Sonic network).
-    *   Ensure your wallet is funded with the necessary tokens for participation (e.g., $SONIC or stablecoins, as specified by the sale).
+    *   Ensure your wallet is funded with the correct tokens required for participation (e.g., $SONIC or specific stablecoins, as specified by the sale).

-3.  **Contribute Funds:**
+3.  **💸 Contribute Funds:**
-    *   Once the sale phase you're eligible for is active (e.g., Whitelist, FCFS), the contribution interface will open.
+    *   Once the sale phase you're eligible for is active (e.g., Whitelist Round, FCFS Round), the contribution interface will become available.
-    *   Enter the amount you wish to contribute, up to any specified maximum allocation.
+    *   Enter the amount you wish to contribute.
+Be mindful of any minimum or maximum allocation limits per participant.
-    *   Confirm the transaction in your wallet.
+    *   Review the transaction details carefully and confirm the transaction in your wallet.

-4.  **Claim Your Tokens:**
+4.  **🎉 Claim Your Tokens:**
-    *   After the sale concludes and the token generation event (TGE) occurs, tokens will become claimable.
+    *   After the sale concludes and the token generation event (TGE) has occurred (as announced by the project), tokens will become claimable.
-    *   Return to the Launch Layer page for that sale.
+    *   Return to the same Launch Layer page for that sale.
-    *   Follow the instructions to claim your tokens to your wallet.
+    *   Follow the on-screen instructions to claim your tokens to your connected wallet.
-    *   Be aware of any vesting schedules if the project has implemented one – you may claim portions of your tokens over time.
+    *   Be aware of any vesting schedules if the project has implemented one – this means you may claim portions of your tokens over time, not all at once.

 ---

-> **⚠️ Important Notes:**
+> **⚠️ Important Reminders:**
-> * Always double-check URLs and ensure you are interacting with the official Launch Layer site and contract addresses.
+> * Always triple-check URLs and ensure you are interacting with the official Launch Layer website and the correct smart contract addresses.
+Scammers are clever!
-> * Launch Layer does not offer investment advice.
-DYOR (Do Your Own Research) before participating.
+> * Launch Layer provides the platform but does not offer investment advice.
+Always Do Your Own Research (DYOR) before participating in any token sale.
+Understand the project, its tokenomics, and the risks involved.